top of page

 WHY STUDYING URBAN AQUATIC SYSTEMS ?

 We live in an increasingly urban world and ecologists are being called upon to provide thorough information on the effect of urbanization on ecosystems and species adaptation.
-At the same time, urban species interact with humans and provide ecosystem services.
+At the same time, urban species interact with people and provide benefits for humans.

-My research goal is to advance our understanding of how urbanization changes the ecology and evolution of the biota in urban aquatic ecosystems and the consequences for the provisioning of ecosystem services to people.
+My research goal is to advance our understanding of how urbanization affects the ecology and evolution in aquatic ecosystems with special attention to socioeconomic dynamics in this process and the consequences for human wellbeing.

 English subtitles available